JeanTie/lamp/README.md

 This is just the beginning!
 The framework is in its early stages of development.
 There are no concrete plans beyond implementing fundamental building blocks.\
 Expect everything to change!

+### Features
+* Basic feed forward neural network
+* Examples for training the network to behave like logic gates and adder circuits

 ## Features (Planned)
-* Basic feed forward neural network
 * Examples of different problems that the neural network can solve
 * Backpropagation
 * Visualization

 ## Getting started

-To build the project use [cmake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html), which is configures the build system for the project using the `CMakeList.txt` file.
+To build the project use [cmake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html), which configures the build system for the project using the `CMakeList.txt` file.

 ```
 cmake -G Ninja -S . -B build